naotoyanai/websecmodel/README.md

 declarations.als: our extension for the proposed syntax. test_ccheader.als: refenrece implementation for cache header. test_verification.als: reference implementation for verification of cache header.

+Png.files are examples of output of attacks for our codes.